Meet The Horses

 We could all learn a lot about dealing with life from Hudson.

-His real name is Coloreado & he hails from Chile.
-He’s big – a little over 17 hands - & he’s black.
+He hails from Chile.
+He’s big – around 17 hands - & he’s black.
 And he’s beautiful.
 And he’s as sweet as the day is long.

 We helped to retire him off the racetrack.
 He’d just run his third mile-plus race in eighteen days & stopped in the middle of the stretch, saying, “I just can’t do this anymore.”